Slewog/Storage_accounts/README.md

 # 2:
 - Update the path of the python interpreter in the file "run.bat".

+# 3:
+- Start the script by double-clicking on run.bat.

 # Functions:
 - Ask for a password when opening the application.